 Making The Voices of Young Key Populations Heard

-Through her project, Trang will:
+Through her project, Trang:

 Check out Trang's photo-blog and e-book!

 Trang is a gender activist who believes in advocacy through an evidence-based approach.
 She is a lecturer for the Faculty of Social Work at the Vietnam Trade Union University.
 Previously, Trang was a social worker, providing direct support services for survivors of domestic violence, lesbians, and children who have been bullied.
 She recently turned her interest to research, focusing mostly on gender-based violence, sexual orientation discrimination, and sexual and reproductive health and rights.

 Trang holds both a Bachelor's and Master’s degree in Social Work.